 Plants of the Caesalpinia genus that carry the common name "bird of paradise" are much different from the Strelitzia species.
 Caesalpinia pulcherrima, sometimes known as "pride of Barbados," "red bird of paradise" or "peacock flower," is a fast-growing, broad-leaved evergreen shrub native to arid regions.
-Bird of paradise blooms repeatedly with red-orange flowers.
-At the northern end of its range, this bird of paradise plant may be deciduous.
+This blooms repeatedly with red-orange flowers.
+At the northern end of its range, this plant may be deciduous.

 4. Mexican Bird of Paradise (Caesalpinia mexicana)

 Closely related to the red bird of paradise, the Mexican bird of paradise is another broad-leaved evergreen tree but with blooming flowers that tend toward yellow.
 It has a somewhat better cold tolerance than C. pulcherrima, remaining evergreen down to 15 degrees.
 It blooms repeatedly with clusters of yellow flowers that resemble azaleas, and the seed pods and leaf shape make its membership in the legume family obvious.